bparanj/crystal/electronics/laws/current-law.md

 Colleague:

 The current at any point in a circuit is determined by the complex interplay of voltage sources, impedances, and network topology.
 In linear time-invariant circuits, current can be analyzed in the frequency domain using Laplace or Fourier transforms, enabling the application of powerful tools like convolution and transfer functions.
-For non-linear and time-variant circuits, techniques such as harmonic balance, Volterra series, and time-domain integration are employed.
-Careful attention must be paid to issues like noise, bandwidth, and stability, especially in high-frequency and power electronics applications.
+For non-linear and time-variant circuits, techniques such as harmonic balance, Volterra series, and time-domain integration are employed. attention must be paid to issues like noise, bandwidth, and stability, especially in high-frequency and power electronics applications.
 Advanced computational methods like SPICE simulations are invaluable for accurately predicting currents in complex, real-world circuits.